jenndiaz/web-accessibility-specialist-notes/Domain1A.md

 ICT product and services.
 Broader than web a11y, includes things like hardware, software, support services as well as web, documents, and apps.

 ### Describe how WCAG is represented in EN 301 549
-Intends to harmonize with WCAG in clauses 9, 10, 1.
+Intends to harmonize with WCAG in clauses 9, 10, and 11.
 Current version references WCAG 2.1 SC A and AA as well as the non-normative W3C guidance on apply WCAG 2.0 to non-web.
+Voluntary technical specifications for presumed conformity.
+A way to show compliance, organizations can choose other technical solutions to fullfil legal obligations.

+Boardeder then just web accessibility.
+Includes hardware, software, support services, websites, documents, and apps.

+Adopted outside of the EU including Mexico, Canada, and Kenya.

 ### Understand the intent and scope of requirements in Annex A Table A1 that go beyond WCAG
 Current version includes annex A table showing presumed conformance for website and apps of the Web Accessibility Directive covering public sector bodies.